treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

     print("{}% {}".format(ratio * 100, color))
 ```

-The `zip` function takes multiple lists and returns an iterable that provides the corresponding elements of each list as we loop.
+The `zip` function takes multiple lists and returns an iterable that provides a tuple of the corresponding elements of each list as we loop over it.

 ## Looping cheat sheet

+Here's a very short looping cheat sheet that might help you remember the preferred construct for each of these three looping scenarios.

 Loop over a single list with a regular for-in: